forestlet/bookdash-cn/README-en.md

    📂 asset             # picture book file
       📂 amazing-daisy  # a story
       📂 ...
+   📂 doc               # picture book list
       📄 booklist.json
       📄 booklist.md
+   📂 util              # tools
    📂 img
    📂 web               # web page
    📝 README            # description in Chinese
    📝 README-en         # description in English
    ```

-3. translated picture books list 👉 [booklist](asset/booklist.md)
+3. translated picture books list 👉 [booklist](doc/booklist.md)

-4. If you have any comments or good suggestions, contact me at <hyf2021@outlook.com>
+4. If you have any comments or good suggestions, please submit new issue

-5. ☕ If you find this project helpful, just ⭐star this repository~
+5. ☕ If you think this project is good, just ⭐star this repository~

 ## Translation specifications